13 Last-Minute E-Commerce Tips for Cyber Week in 2023

 What Can You Expect from Cyber Week?

-Cyber Week, and the Black Friday, and Cyber Monday sales weekend mark the start of the holiday sales period.
+Cyber Week, Black Friday, and Cyber Monday sales weekend marks the start of the holiday sales period.

 Why You Should Care About Cyber Week

-In 2022 the holiday season is one day longer than in 2021; there are 31 shopping days between Thanksgiving and Christmas.
-With a longer shopping season than previous years, shoppers will have less urgency to get started early.
+In 2023, the holiday season is one day longer than in 2022; there are 30 shopping days between Thanksgiving and Christmas.
+But holiday shoppers tend to get started early.
 This means marketers will have to work harder to keep shoppers focused.
 Here is how you can prepare your website for holiday shoppers.

 As shoppers move more toward browsing and buying on their mobile devices, they also spend less time giving brands a chance to make an impression.
-Now, more than ever, brands need to ensure they’re delivering optimal shopping experiences to drive the results they want during the year’s biggest shopping event.
+Now, more than ever, brands must ensure they deliver optimal shopping experiences to drive the results they want during the biggest shopping event of the year.

 Last-Minute E-Commerce Tips for Cyber Week